CRServers/DemTech/README.md

 **-  Community Engagement**
  	Promotes education and adoption of the EOS network guided by the above principles.
 	eg. Talks, Chats, Hackatons, Conferences, Seminars, Developer Spaces & Retreats, etc.)

+**- Compliance**
+Compliance with Block Producer requirements.
+Agreement with the established EOS constitution

 ## Background: ##